-11. Equity-Based Compensation
+10. Equity-Based Compensation

 On January 29, 2018, the Company's Board of Directors adopted the 2018 Equity Incentive Plan (the "2018 Plan").
 The 2018 Plan permits the grant of awards with respect to 4.0 million shares of the Class A common stock, subject to adjustment pursuant to the terms of the 2018 Plan.
-Awards may be granted under the 2018 Plan to (x) the Manager or any employee, officer, director, consultant or advisor (who is a natural person) providing services to the Company, the Manager or their affiliates and (y) any other individual whose participation in the 2018 Plan is determined to be in the best interests of the Company.
+Awards may be granted under the 2018 Plan to (x) the Manager, or any employee, officer, director, consultant or advisor (who is a natural person) providing services to the Company, the Manager or their affiliates and (y) any other individual whose participation in the 2018 Plan is determined to be in the best interests of the Company.
 The following types of awards may be made under the 2018 Plan, subject to the limitations set forth in the plan: (i) stock options (which may be either incentive stock options or non-qualified stock options); (ii) stock appreciation rights; (iii) restricted stock awards; (iv) stock units; (v) unrestricted stock awards; (vi) dividend equivalent rights; (vii) performance awards; (viii) annual cash incentive awards; (ix) long-term incentive units; and (x) other equity-based awards.

 Shares subject to an award granted under the 2018 Plan will be counted against the maximum number of shares of Class A common stock available for issuance thereunder as one share of Class A common stock for every one share of Class A common stock subject to such an award.
 Shares subject to an award granted under the 2018 Plan will again become available for issuance under the 2018 Plan if the award terminates by expiration, forfeiture, cancellation, or otherwise without the issuance of such shares (except as set forth in the following sentence).
 The number of shares of Class A common stock available for issuance under the 2018 Plan will not be increased by (i) any shares tendered or withheld in connection with the purchase of shares upon exercise of a stock option, (ii) any shares deducted or delivered in connection with the Company's tax withholding obligations, or (iii) any shares purchased by the Company with proceeds from stock option exercises.
-The shares granted in May 2020 to the independent directors of the Company under the 2018 Plan vest in May 2022.
+The shares granted in May 2020 to the independent directors of the Company under the 2018 Plan vested in May 2021.
+The shares granted in June 2021 to the independent directors, as well as in October and December to the two newly appointed independent directors of the Company under the 2018 Plan vested in May 2022.
 Shares granted to non-independent directors, officers and the Manager under the 2018 Plan vest ratably in three annual installments.

 On February 15, 2022, the Company's Board of Directors adopted, and at the annual meeting of stockholders held on May 5, 2022, the stockholders approved, the 2022 Equity Incentive Plan (the "2022 Plan"), which was effective as of May 5, 2022 and amends and restates the 2018 Plan.
-Other than increasing the total number of shares of the class A common stock issuable under the 2018 Plan by 10.0 million shares (subject to adjustment pursuant to the terms of the 2022 Plan) and extending the termination date of the 2018 Plan to May 4, 2032, there were no significant changes from the 2018 Plan.
+Other than increasing the total number of shares of the Class A common stock issuable under the 2018 Plan by 10.0 million shares (subject to adjustment pursuant to the terms of the 2022 Plan) and extending the termination date of the 2018 Plan to May 4, 2032, there were no significant changes from the 2018 Plan.